 I. Commuting allowance

 The cost of commuting can sneak up on you and drain your wallet dry if you’re not careful, so finding a company that offers to pay for your travel expenses can be a lifesaver!
-At CyberConnect2, employees are fortunate enough to receive this benefit, but it comes with one condition: You must reside at least 2 kilometers away from the office.
-Anyone that lives closer than that are expected to walk or commute by bicycle.
+At CyberConnect2, employees are fortunate enough to receive this benefit, but it comes with one condition: you must reside at least 2 kilometers away from the office.
+Anyone that lives closer than that is expected to walk or commute by bicycle.

 II.
 Annual paid leave